HOME PAGE

 Important forthcoming events include:

-CEOL CHOLASA 2012 - this is held in September, a very successful and hugely popular festival of traditional music.
-See details.
+CEOL CHOLASA 2015 - this is held in September, a very successful and hugely popular festival of traditional music.
+See details here but if the link does not work just Google Ceol Cholasa

-Ferries have a useful facility - when making a reservation, be careful to give your mobile phone number; if you do, you will be advised by text message if any disruption is anticipated.
+CalMac Ferries provide a useful facility - when making a reservation, be careful to give your mobile phone number; if you do, you will be advised by text message if any disruption is anticipated.

-Maghnus Byrne from Colonsay has opened a new business in Hong Kong - "Island Junks".
+Maghnus Byrne from Colonsay has an exciting business in Hong Kong - "Island Junks".
 Magnificent traditional craft with all modern equipment and full safety certification - available for charter by the hour or by the day, tailored to meet your needs.
 History, geology, wildlife, architecture and educational parties can be catered to, as well as corporate hospitality, picnics and expeditions to remote anchorages.